openharmony/third_party_llvm-project/mlir/docs/PassManagement.md

 In MLIR, the main unit of abstraction and transformation is an [operation](LangRef.md/#operations).
 As such, the pass manager is designed to work on instances of operations at different levels of nesting.
+In the following paragraphs, we refer to the operation that a pass operates on as the "current operation".

 The structure of the [pass manager](#pass-manager), and the concept of nesting, is detailed further below.
 All passes in MLIR derive from `OperationPass` and adhere to the following restrictions; any noncompliance will lead to problematic behavior in multithreaded and other advanced scenarios:

-*   Must not modify any state referenced or relied upon outside the current operation being operated on.
-This includes adding or removing operations from the parent block, changing the attributes(depending on the contract of the current operation)/operands/results/successors of the current operation.
-*   Must not modify the state of another operation not nested within the current operation being operated on.
+*   Must not inspect the state of operations that are siblings of the current operation.
+Must neither access operations nested under those siblings.
-    *   Other threads may be operating on these operations simultaneously.
-*   Must not inspect the state of sibling operations.
     *   Other threads may be modifying these operations in parallel.
     *   Inspecting the state of ancestor/parent operations is permitted.
+*   Must not modify the state of operations other than the operations that are nested under the current operation.
+This includes adding, modifying or removing other operations from an ancestor/parent block.
+    *   Other threads may be operating on these operations simultaneously.
+    *   As an exception, the attributes of the current operation may be modified freely.
+This is the only way that the current operation may be modified.
+        (I.e., modifying operands, etc. is not allowed.)
 *   Must not maintain mutable pass state across invocations of `runOnOperation`.
     A pass may be run on many different operations with no guarantee of execution order.